Welcome to The Reading Warehouse

 Publisher Description:

-Contributor Bio(s): IV>Chris Van Allsburg is the winner of two Caldecott Medals, for Jumanji and The Polar Express, as well as the recipient of a Caldecott Honor Book for The Garden of Abdul Gasazi.
-The author and illustrator of numerous picture books for children, he has also been awarded the Regina Medal for lifetime achievement in children’s literature.
-In 1982, Jumanji won the National Book Award and in 1996, it was made into a popular feature film.
-Chris Van Allsburg was formerly an instructor at the Rhode Island School of Design.
-He lives in Rhode Island with his wife and two children.
+Chris Van Allsburg is the winner of two Caldecott Medals, for Jumanji and The Polar Express, as well as the recipient of a Caldecott Honor Book for The Garden of Abdul Gasazi.
+The author and illustrator of numerous picture books for children, he has also been awarded the Regina Medal for lifetime achievement in children's literature.
+In 1982, Jumanji was nominated for a National Book Award and in 1996, it was made into a popular feature film.
+Chris Van Allsburg is a former instructor at the Rhode Island School of Design.
+Visit him at chrisvanallsburg.com.

 To tell a friend about this book, you must Sign In First!